Leon Bibel: Forgotten Artist of the New Deal

 Recenzii

-"This book inserts Bibel's biography into well-defined yet eminently readable historical accounts of some of the complex challenges facing American political and cultural identity from 1920 to the 1970s.
+"This book inserts Bibel's biography into well-defined yet eminently readable historical accounts of some of the complex challenges facing American political and cultural identities from the 1920 to the 1970s.
 Haw has done a splendid job of bringing together the engaging and complex personal story of an American Jewish immigrant artist whose energy, spirit, and stylistic inventiveness will engage various kinds of readers."

 Descriere